softwareyoga/ronu-hugo-theme/README.md

 ### Theme colours

-Ronu ships with 3 optional colour schemes based on [Sakura color scheme](https://github.com/oxalorg/sakura/tree/master/scss).
+Ronu ships with many colour schemes based on [Sakura color scheme](https://github.com/oxalorg/sakura/tree/master/scss).
 To apply a particular colour, change the variables in 'style-in-use.scss'.

-Reference values for the 3 built in colour options are specified in the files 'sakura-dark.scss', 'sakura-vader.scss' and 'sakura-white.scss'
+Reference values for the built in colour options are specified in the files 'sakura-white.scss', 'sakura-dark.scss', 'sakura-vader.scss' and 'sakura-white.scss' etc.

 To create your own theme, look to the file 'style-in-use.scss' and change the provided colors.